Information we collect

 We maintain security standards and procedures regarding unauthorized access to customer information to prevent unauthorized removal or alteration of data.

-SBE is subject to the requirements for administering information systems as established in the Government Data Collection and Dissemination Practices Act, Chapter 38 of Title 2.2 of the Code of Virginia (§ 2.2-3800 and 2.2-3803). any personal information that is collected and retained is maintained in compliance with the Code of Virginia, § 2.2-3800 and 2.2-3803.
-Web pages that appear after you click on a link may be controlled by a different agency or entity, whose practices are not under SBE’s control.
+Virginia Department of Elections is subject to the requirements for administering information systems as established in the Government Data Collection and Dissemination Practices Act, Chapter 38 of Title 2.2 of the Code of Virginia (§ 2.2-3800 and 2.2-3803).
+Any personal information that is collected and retained is maintained in compliance with the Code of Virginia, § 2.2-3800 and 2.2-3803.
+Web pages that appear after you click on a link may be controlled by a different agency or entity, whose practices are not under Virginia Department of Elections' control.